rswathishree/ETG-Internship-Inventory-Management-System/README.md

 3) I am using two JSON files for this project, Record.json - contains product details, Sale.json - contains bill/transaction details.
 4) I also have the option for generating bills in a text file.

-## I have added 7 Features of Product
+## I have added 7 Features for Product
 1) ID
 2) Name
 3) Price